For data request that are approved there are two options for accessing the data:

 What can be done with a DTA in place?

-The DTA allows the transfer of approved data to the requester so that they can work on the data within their own systems, under the terms of the DTA.
+The DTA allows the transfer of approved data to the requester so that they can work on the data within their own systems as long as this is carried out under the terms of the DTA.
 The data can remain with the requester while the DTA is in place but must be deleted at the end of the project.

 Summary